razaarifsyed/adrria_kmc/README.md

 # adrria_kmc

-This is an Android App I developed in 2019 to be used for reporting Adverse Drug Reaction by the Kasturba Hospital Manipal.
+This is an Android App I developed in 2019 to be used for reporting Adverse Drug Reaction by the Kasturba Hospital Manipal University.
 It was a part of my final year's student project.

 Its not published on the playstore, for security reasons.